Fence & Wood Stain

 KEEP YOUR WOOD BEAUTIFUL, INSIDE AND OUT.

-For beginners, wood staining can often feel like a daunting task.
-You may feel overwhelmed with the amount of wood stain and wood surfaces that exist.
+For beginners, choosing a wood paint and stain can feel like a daunting task.
+You may feel overwhelmed with the amount of wood stain and surfaces that exist.
 At Reno Paint Mart, we believe in empowering people with the knowledge and products to make them ready to accomplish any task.

 The main reason we use wood stain should be to enhance the grain.
 Stain can either intensify or diminish the wood’s natural look.
 Pigment, dyes, and binder are the main ingredients that can affect the look and desired texture of your wood.